nicholaswilde/recipes/docs/desserts/pie/lemon-pie.md

 ### Step 2

-In a large bowl, combine the crushed graham crackers and 1∕3 cup of the sugar and stir to blend.
+In a large bowl, combine the crushed graham crackers, 1∕3 cup of the granulated sugar, and lemon zest (optional) and stir to blend.
 Stir in the melted salted butter until well blended.
 Press the cracker mixture onto the bottom and up the sides of the prepared pie plate.
 Bake until firm, about 8 minutes.

 ### Step 3